shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 Now let's explain the details regarding native dependency linking in `app/scripts/run.js`
   - everything regarding `Info.plist` is added to notify the user that the app is using his camera
-  - `dependenciesToLink` is an array that stores all of our native dependencies
+  - `dependenciesToLink` is an array that stores all of our native dependencies, add more modules here to link them inside your app
-  - `command` represents the react-native-cli, used to link native dependencies
+  - `command` uses the react-native-cli to link native dependencies
   - the final three lines of code make sure each dependency in our array is linked

 The reason we create an array is because sometimes our extension will have multiple native dependencies, so instead of making a separate linking command for each, we simply run one `forEach` loop and hand it an array of dependencies.

 ### Using the Package

-Our extension will now have access to everything react-native-camera has to offer.
-For this example we'll edit `app/screens/QRReaderScreen.js` so that it displays an alert when the camera reads a QR code and the alert message will contain the QR code data.
+Our extension will now have access to everything `react-native-camera` has to offer.
+For this example we'll edit `app/screens/QRReaderScreen.js` so that it displays an [alert](https://facebook.github.io/react-native/docs/alert.html) when the camera reads a QR code and the alert message will contain the QR code data.

 ```javascript{2-4,6-10,12-21,25-28}
 #file: app/screens/QRReaderScreen.js